H4PE0N/Competitive-Programming/Library-Sources-Folder/Functions-Testing-Folder/directory-information.md

 <pre>
-In this folder you will find the programs and functions that builds up this library.
-All the functions you  can think of will probably be in one of these  folders.
-If you think one of the  functions  function  incorrectly, you can test it in the Functions-Testing-Folder.
+This folder contains the test  functions  and  programs for the Library-Functions-Folder  functions.
+The  only functions that isn't in here  are  the  functions  that generates a random value.
+Or the functions  that  makes an output on your screen.

-To make all the programs have the access they  need  to the functions they use, a header  file  is  located  in this folder.
-All the programs in this  folder,  in  the Functions-Testing-Folder       and        in        the Create-Programs-Folder is using the header  file.
-That makes it really easy to include all  the  functions  in this library.
+In this folder there is a header file, just like in the Library-Functions-Folder, but that includes the  header files from this folder.
+That make it  easy  to  include the    functions    from    this    folder    to    the functions-bootup-programs.

-In the header file in  this  folder  there  is  include statements for all the standard C  libraries  that  the functions in this library is  using.
-So  by  including this header  file,  the  programs  is  including  those libraries as well.
+So all of the folders that is in this  folder  contains the    same    kind    of    functions     that     the Library-Functions-Folder.
+So it would be  dumb  to  say what the folders contains again.

 This is somewhat what these folders contains, what kind of functions there is in them: